adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 cv2.desttroyeAllWindows.
 ```

-# THE IMAGE WHICH IS USED IN THE CODE:
+# Code No 2-)  THE IMAGE WHICH IS USED IN THE CODE:

 ![Alt Text](images/602.jpg)